Skip to main content

 The artistic works that we have acquired in recent years include the 3-channel video installations Drummerrsss by Gilad Ratman (2020) and Malka Germania by Yael Bartana (2021), as well as Neuland, an eight-part audio and video installation by Yael Reuveny (2023), all of which were commissioned by the JMB.

-The Lanzmann audio archive is an extraordinarily valuable holding.
-Comprising around 220 hours of recordings, it documents the research and preliminary interviews conducted by Claude Lanzmann and his assistants in different countries and many different languages before the filming of Shoah.
-In 2023, the recordings, together with Lanzmann’s monumental film, were inscribed into the UNESCO register of the world’s documentary heritage.
+The Lanzmann Collection is an extraordinarily valuable holding.
+Comprising around 220 hours of audio recordings, it documents the research and preliminary interviews conducted by Claude Lanzmann and his assistants in different countries and many different languages before the filming of Shoah.
+In 2023, the audio recordings, together with Lanzmann’s monumental film, were inscribed into the UNESCO register of the world’s documentary heritage.
 They will be made accessible in their entirety in the years to come.

 Contact